vpernin/elasticsearch-river-rabbitmq/README.md

 	        "queue_durable" : true,
 	        "queue_auto_delete" : false
 	    },
+	    "percolate" : {
+	        "enabled" : true,
+	        "query" : "*",
+	        "index" : "percolate_match",
+	        "type" : "percolate"
+	    },
 	    "index" : {
 	        "bulk_size" : 100,
 	        "bulk_timeout" : "10ms",
 	        "ordered" : false
 	    }
 	}'

+If the percolate enabled parameter is true and the bulk actions do not contain a percolate value, it will be added and set with the query parameter.
+The percolate match will be added to the index with index and type parameters.

 Addresses(host-port pairs) also available. it is useful to taking advantage rabbitmq HA(active/active) without any rabbitmq load balancer.
 (http://www.rabbitmq.com/ha.html)